 4. Use coaching and discussion to address individual challenges.

 Tackle typical blockers to success like under-confidence or imposter syndrome that hold many women back.
-1-on-1 coaching promotes self-management, self-reliance and the ability to handle ambiguity that will help women navigate through professional environments.
+1-on-1 coaching promotes self-management, self-reliance and the ability to handle ambiguity that will help individuals navigate challenging professional environments.

 Provide a platform for frequent facilitated group sessions with other women.
 It provides opportunities to bring in perspectives and learning from women in similar contexts, promotes real conversations about real issues and also gives additional connections and support.

-5. Use community engagement to help young women understand their own importance as role models.
+5. Use community engagement to help women understand their own importance as role models.

 Use your high potential women as ambassadors and role models to empower other young women.
 Get them to lead workshops (with schools, colleges…) and introduce girls to technology, concepts and roles that they may not normally hear about.
 Ask them to share their passion for tech and to explain why you need more women in the industry.

 Women can’t be empowered in a vacuum – the ecosystem around them has to change too.
 Educate your teams on the challenges women may face in the workplace.
 Every employee needs to know he or she is there on merit, but survival of the fittest is not a meritocracy.
 It favours the dominant group and as the dominant group in tech, men will experience far more opportunities than women to develop their careers.
 Emphasise the need to create a new and level playing-field, one with equitable opportunities based on value to the business.

 Getting it right will take time, effort and commitment, but the rewards for companies will be significant.
 Diverse leadership will not only make you more innovative and better able to manage risk, it will also improve your bottom line.

 This article was first published in Irish Tech News.